eastend-street/jotdown/README.md

 <br/>

-Jot down is a bookmark and note web application 📗 You can save some your favorite website or article to Jot down.
-Also you can write a note with your bookmark.
+Jot down is a bookmark and note web service📗 You can save your favorite websites or articles to Jot down.
+Also, you can write a note with your bookmarks.
 <br/>
 Website: &nbsp; https://jotdown.netlify.app